beauterre/MG-asvg/README.md

 # MG-asvg
 Animated SVG timelines on any page with the Making Games - Animated SVG player.
-(MG-ASVG.js)
+(MG-ASVG.js) I  made this, because I want to sell web-animation and nobody seems to have a good way of placing these in - for instance - wordpress.

 ## MG-asvg-player
 MG-ASVG.js is the script you have to include to play these kind of animations, anywhere on the page.